kayuksel/market-self-play/README.md

-# Zero-Sum Closed Market Simulation for Multi-Agent Reinforcement Learning with Self-Play
+# Zero-Sum Closed Market Simulation Environment for Multi-Agent Reinforcement Learning with Self-Play

 This repository provides a framework for simulating market environments where multiple agents engage in self-play trading using reinforcement learning (RL).
 The environment is based on a continuous double auction (CDA) model, allowing agents to place buy and sell orders, interact with a limit order book (LOB), and learn optimal trading strategies through self-play.